 - Variations of phrases you’ve discovered in the business documentation, for example, and

 - Additional, longer phrases that relate to your seed keywords.

-Finally, research all of the related terms to your seed phrases.
+Finally, research all of the related terms to your seed phrases using topic explorer.
 By uncovering additional information about your keyword, related terms with high search volume help search engines determine two things:

 - The topic of a page; at least, they help search engines understand your topic better.